mikecasas/awesome-oqtane/README.md

 ## Contributions
 Contributions from the community are always welcome!
 Please take a look at the [contribution guidelines](https://github.com/mikecasas/awesome-oqtane/blob/master/CONTRIBUTING.md) pages first.
 Thanks to all [contributors](https://github.com/mikecasas/awesome-oqtane/graphs/contributors), you're awesome and wouldn't be possible without you!

+## Questions
+Feel free to open a new issue if you have any questions regarding Oqtane.

 ## Credits
 Awesome Oqtane is based upon the great Blazor resource [Awesome Blazor](https://github.com/AdrienTorris/awesome-blazor) by Adrien Torris.